Novel setup for detecting short-range anisotropic corrections to gravity: Introduction

-Even though general relativity, and its short-distance approximation in the form of Newton gravity, does not break the isotropy of space, there are strong reasons to suspect that at short distances, the general relativistic description will be modified and this could, in turn, break the isotropy at short distances.
+Even though general relativity, and its short-distance approximation in the form of Newtonian gravity, does not break the isotropy of space, there are strong reasons to suspect that, at short distances, the general relativistic description will be modified and this could in turn break isotropy at short distances.
 In fact, as general relativity is only an effective field theory approximation to some quantum theory of gravity, it is expected that the observed symmetries of spacetime might only be symmetries of this low-energy effective field theory, and there could exist high-energy sectors in the theory that break these symmetries.
-It has been proposed that Lorentz symmetry breaks due to such quantum gravitational effects~\cite{l1, l2}.
-Usually, the Lorentz symmetry is broken from $SO(3, 1) \to SO(3)$~\cite{mo12, mo14}, but even the breaking of Lorentz symmetry from $SO(3, 1) \to SO(2, 1)$ has been proposed~\cite{l4, l5}.
-Such symmetry breaking would produce anisotropies.
+In several approaches to quantum gravity, such as causal sets~\cite{j2, j4} and loop quantum gravity~\cite{lq12, lq14, lq16, lq18}, geometry is discrete at the Planck scale.
+In such theories, an isotropic continuum is only a large-distance approximation to the underlying discrete geometry and higher-order corrections are expected to break spatial isotropy.
+It is known that modifications to quantum mechanics, in the form of a deformation of the Heisenberg algebra, arise from such theories of quantum gravity~\cite{p1, p2}.
+Such modifications have recently been proposed to break isotropy at a detectable scale~\cite{mir}.